nnym/bt/README.md

 bt alfa # bar
 ```

+For language server support, [import](#library) bt.

 #### Library
-The build script—which may be named anything—is the main module and imports bt as a package in the same directory.
+The build script—which may be named anything—is the main module and imports bt as a package in the same directory or in `sys.path`.
 bt starts when the build script ends.

 This option allows bt to be used without setup.